Spider Extermination – Removal – Control

 This is the most common poisonous spider that we have in the Portland Metro/ SW Washington area.
 They are larger, brown spiders with a darker V-shape on its abdomen.
 They look strikingly similar to a non-poisonous Giant House Spider.
 A Giant House Spider has similar markings, but can be distinguished by the darker colored joints on its legs.
 Since they are so similar looking, we would advise having a spider treatment if you are not sure.

-Spider treatments are relatively easy and very effective.
+Spider control treatments are relatively easy and very effective.
 If you have a spider problem, please don’t hesitate to call.
 Take advantage of our same day next day services and schedule your appointment today!

 Call today for your free quote!